SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 ~~~~~~~~~~~~~~~

 If a command is specified with an argument, the actual argument is given in
-the data part as a json-text.
-This may be also a json-object if the datatype of
+the data part as a JSON-value.
+This may be also a JSON-object if the datatype of
 the argument specifies that
 (i.e. the type of the single argument can also be a struct, tuple or an array, see `data types`_).
 The types of arguments must conform to the declared datatypes from the datatype of the command argument.